adrien-febvay/minify-css-idents/README.md

 This feature is critical to keep the identifiers consistent across build steps.

 It uses the `beforeCompile` hook of Webpack's compiler to read the map file, then the `compilation` and `afterProcessAssets` hooks to write/delete it.

+When `MinifyCssIdentsPlugin` is omitted, it will instanciate automatically with its default options.
+However, it might not be able to detect the value of Webpack's [optimization.minimize](https://webpack.js.org/configuration/optimization/#optimizationminimize) option in the future, as the way of accessing the compiler's options from a loader is deprecated.

 ### About the "exclude" option